A190nux/AI-Powered-Traffic-Scene-Analysis/README.md

     The street appears to be in good condition, with no visible cracks or potholes.
 However, the traffic seems to be moving at a moderate pace, with no signs of congestion or accidents.
     The overall state of the road is reliable for monitoring and ensuring the smooth flow of traffic
     ```

+## 5\.
+Model Choices
+There were five options for the LLM: Qwen-VL, LLaVA, mPLUG-Owl2, Phi 4 Multimodal, and Vision RWKV.
+* **Qwen-VL:**

+  The main problem with Qwen-VL was the quantization.
+Any time I tried to quantize it, it resulted in data type mismatch.

+* **LLaVA:**

+  LLava Was the easiest to use and quantize to both 8 bit and 4 bit.
+In the end, I chose 8 bit because the 4 bit was losing too much accuracy.
+  I was going to use an ONNX to reduce VRAM usage a little bit, but it appears that there are issue with ONNX LLaVA so used transformers in the end.

+* **mPLUG-Owl2:**

+  The problem with this one is that its versions are either too big (8b) or too small (2b), and using 4 bit quantization with 8b loses too much accuracy.

+* **Phi 4 Multimodal:**

+  This model was very interesting but it was not straight forward to use and required a lot of setup to get it to work properly.

+* **Vision RWKV:**

+  This one is very easy to use and much more memory efficient that the normal transformer architecture but the developers provide pre trained versions only, no instruct versions.